 GeneCards Summary for RAN Gene

 RAN (RAN, Member RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAN include hutchinson-gilford progeria and muscular atrophy.
-Among its related pathways are Disease and TGF-Beta Pathway.
+Among its related pathways are TGF-Beta Pathway and Disease.
 GO annotations related to this gene include poly(A) RNA binding and GTP binding.
 An important paralog of this gene is RABL2A.

 UniProtKB/Swiss-Prot Summary for RAN Gene